 Generated Illustration:

-Sophie in a lavender dress with stylized polka dots, drawn in a soft watercolor style.
+Sophie in a lavender dress with stylized dots, drawn in a soft watercolor style.

 Dad in a bluish-green jacket, simplified for the cartoon look.